lagillenwater/Cartoomics/README.md

 git clone https://github.com/<git_username>/Cartoomics-Grant
 ```

+First install mamba, which will be used to create the environment.
 To create an environment with all dependencies and activate the environment, run the following commands:

 ```
-conda create -n Cartoomics
-conda activate Cartoomics
+mamba env create -f environment.yml conda activate Cartoomics
-pip install -r requirements.txt
 ```

 Ensure that Cytoscape (any version later than 3.8.0) is up and running before continuing.

 ## Running the Script